ofiwg/libfabric/man/fi_verbs.7.md

 # OVERVIEW

-The verbs provider enables applications using OFI to be run over any verbs hardware (Infiniband, iWARP, etc).
+The verbs provider enables applications using OFI to be run over any verbs hardware (Infiniband, iWarp, etc).
 It uses the Linux Verbs API for network transport and provides a translation OFI calls to appropriate verbs API calls.
 It uses librdmacm for communication management and libibverbs for other control and data transfer operations.